 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard GHQ tank battalions.
 The General Headquarters tank battalions were still considered infantry and created a “buffer” between the armor forces and infantry to protect the regular army tank battalions from being used by the infantry when they wanted tanks.
 The theory was that this would allow the Armor Force to develop into a real fighting force.
 To do this the Minnesota National Guard was informed on September 1, 1940, that the tank company was being called to federal service for one year.

-Information from the time indicates that the tank company was to be called up in November 1940, but because of a strike in the lumber industry – which prevented the barracks from being built – the call-up was delayed.
 While Ken was in his first year of college the tank company was called to federal service.
-On February 10, 1941, he was given a physical, passed, and then signed papers that transferred him from the Minnesota National Guard to the regular army as a private.
+The tank company was scheduled to be called up on November 25th and serve for one year in the regular Army, but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
+In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
+That morning, he was given a physical, passed, and then signed papers that transferred him from the Minnesota National Guard to the regular army as a private.
 After this was done, the men were issued clothing, field equipment, and barracks baggage.
 They also were issued tick bags, to be filled with straw and serve as mattresses.
 Bunks were set up in the armory on the main drill floor, the stage, and the second floor of the armory.
 Their first meal as members of the army was pork and beans, boiled potatoes, bread and butter, cabbage salad, cheese, apple pie, and coffee.
 Sgt.
 Russell Swearingen had the job of inspecting the company’s tanks and other equipment which was being shipped to Ft.
 Lewis, Washington, ahead of the company.

 The soldiers’ second day of living in the armory was spent preparing for the trip to Washington State.
 Their first meal of the day was breakfast which was: stewed prunes, oatmeal, scrambled eggs, bacon, sweet rolls, milk, butter, and coffee.
 For lunch, they were fed boiled pork sausages, boiled potatoes, spinach, head lettuce, bread and butter, pie, and coffee.
 This was followed by a dinner of stewed chicken, mashed potatoes, celery and radishes, bread and butter, ice cream for dessert, and coffee.